YazawaHitoshi/windows-itpro-docs/windows/security/threat-protection/auditing/event-4648.md

 This most commonly occurs in batch-type configurations such as scheduled tasks, or when using the “RUNAS” command.

-It is also a routine event which periodically occurs during normal operating system activity.

 > **Note**&nbsp;&nbsp;For recommendations, see [Security Monitoring Recommendations](#security-monitoring-recommendations) for this event.